Vicarage Road (capacity 21,577)

 There’s no parking available for fans at Vicarage Road and street parking is restricted for residents with permits.
 Watford town centre has a number of car parks, all of which are around a ten minute walk from the stadium.

-We’ve compiled a list of car parks, below, near to Vicarage Road for hassle free parking while you’re at the match.
+Alternatively, we’ve compiled a list of car parks, below, near to Vicarage Road for hassle free parking while you’re at the match.

 |Car Park||Sat Nav||Cost||Distance to Ground||Description|